 Capstone Project at the University of Toronto

-Last year we successfully designed and implemented much of the Winds of Change windmill as a prototype in the Toronto lab.
+In 2014/2015 year the team we successfully designed and implemented much of the Winds of Change windmill as a prototype in the Toronto lab.
 In the 2015/2016 academic year, two teams of four students each further refined the design, developed and tested components for the Braking Systems and the Power Train.
 With these enhancements the performance and sustainability of the windmill was improved.
-Members of the team then travelled to Nicaragua to source, build and install the first working windmill.
+Members of the team then traveled to Nicaragua to source, build and install the first working windmill.
 Those efforts are captured in the film "The Best of What We Are".

 This new windmill was integrated with a new water storage tower and irrigation system built by the local residents of the community.
 Together the windmill enabled pump, water tank and irrigation system will provide the community with an ongoing reserve of water during the dry season for irrigation of the new community garden and general use.